daliworks/thingplus-guide/doc/GettingStartedWithHttpsAndOauth_en.md

             }
           }
           ```
-        - id: Use the UUID generated above.
+        - reqId: Use the UUID generated above.
         - siteId: Use the site ID obtained above.
         - model: Use the gateway model ID obtained above.
         - name: You can freely input the name of the gateway.